sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 explode("slither%is%%wiz", "%%")    => {"slither", "is", "wiz"}
 ```

-You can use include-sequential-occurances to get back an empty string as part of your list if `break` appears multiple times with nothing between it, or there is a leading/trailing `break` in your string:
+You can use include-sequential-occurrences to get back an empty string as part of your list if `break` appears multiple times with nothing between it, or there is a leading/trailing `break` in your string:

 ```
 explode("slither%is%%wiz", "%%", 1)  => {"slither", "is", "", "wiz"}